pavelekshin/distributed-computation/README.md

 `cp .env.example .env`

 ### About:
-- A complete examples showing how to implement a distributed-computation model using asyncio Python with Redis Queue and Redis Stream.
+- A complete examples showing how to implement a distributed-computation model using asyncio Python with Redis List as queue and Redis Stream.
-- redis_reliable_queue - rude redis queue with reliable pattern enhancement
+- redis_reliable_queue - rude redis list as queue with reliable queue pattern enhancement
-- redis-stream  - redis stream with ack, program runtime 20s
+- redis-stream  - redis stream with ACK, program runtime 20s